 Below are some options that you need to think about before finalizing your decision.

-If your spouse is the sole breadwinner of your household, or if they are responsible for the majority of expenses, it is likely that you will get an amount which is referred to as spousal maintenance.
+If your spouse is the sole breadwinner of your household, or if they are responsible for the majority of expenses, it is likely that you will get an amount that is referred to as spousal maintenance.
 There are several situations in which this could apply.
 You might have had a career you left because of your child, and your spouse took care of the earnings.

 Since the decision taken by the court concerning spousal maintenance is more about a just amount than an equal one, it will depend on your spouse’s income as to how much will be given to you and for how long.